 Shipborne

-In recognition of the different types of AIS stations, allowance has been made in the AIS Technical Standards (ITU-R M.1371) for both Class A and Class B Ship-borne Mobile Equipment.
+In recognition of the different types of AIS stations, allowance has been made in the AIS Technical Standards (Recommendation ITU-R M.1371) for both Class A and Class B Ship-borne Mobile Equipment.
 Class A equipment complies with the IMO AIS performance standards.
 Whilst the Class B are compatible with Class A, they are not fully compliant with IMO requirements and report less frequently than Class A.

 Class A